 Skip to Content

-One of the really interesting things about Italy is that each region has its own cuisine.
+Each region of Italy has its own cuisine.
 While there are some commonalities—like pizza, thank goodness—there are significant differences in what’s traditional and readily available on menus in different areas of the country.
-The region of Liguria on Italy’s northwest coast and its capital, Genoa, have a cuisine that reflects the people’s history as mountaineers and sailors.
-Simple, local foods like wild herbs, fresh cheeses, vegetables, and fish started out as the food of the working people but have become sought-after staples of the Mediterranean diet.
-Here’s a look at some of the more traditional Genoa foods we tried.
+Liguria on Italy’s northwest coast and its capital, Genoa, have a cuisine that reflects the people’s history as mountaineers and sailors.
+Simple foods like wild herbs, fresh cheeses, vegetables, and fish started out as the food of the working people but have become sought-after staples of the Mediterranean diet.
+Here’s a look at some of the traditional foods we tried as we uncovered what to eat in Genoa.

 Focaccia